-With the passage of the Pension Protection Act of 2006 (PPA), target date funds (TDFs) have exploded in popularity and become the de facto qualified default investment alternative (QDIA) for most plan sponsors.
-More than 90% of defined contribution plans use a TDF, and, at the end of 2013, target-funds accounted for 38% of new contributions to 401(k) plans and 13.5% of total 401(k) assets.
-Total target-date fund assets were roughly $1.8 trillion at the end of 2018, and Cerulli Associates has forecasted target-fund assets to reach $2 trillion by the end of 2019, representing 88% of new contributions.
+With the passage of the Pension Protection Act of 2006 (PPA), target-date funds (TDFs) have exploded in popularity and become the de facto qualified default investment alternative (QDIA) for most plan sponsors.
+More than 90% of defined contribution plans use a TDF, and, at the end of 2013, target funds accounted for 38% of new contributions to 401(k) plans and 13.5% of total 401(k) assets.
+Total target-date fund assets were roughly $1.8 trillion at the end of 2018.
+Cerulli Associates has forecasted target-fund assets to reach $2 trillion by the end of 2019, representing 88% of new contributions.

-So while the QDIA regulation provides a “safe harbor” that protects fiduciaries from liability for their decisions, it only applies if they comply with all the requirements of the regulation which requires prudently selecting and monitoring the investment used as the QDIA.
+So while the QDIA regulation provides a “safe harbor” that protects fiduciaries from liability for their decisions, it only applies if they comply with all the regulation requirements, which requires prudently selecting and monitoring the investment used as the QDIA.

 Within this general framework, however, there are considerable differences among TDFs offered by different providers, even among TDFs with the same target date.
 For example, TDFs may have different investment strategies, glide paths, and investment-related fees.
 Because these differences can significantly affect the way a TDF performs, it is important that fiduciaries understand these differences when selecting a TDF as an investment option for their plan.

-Here are four indications it’s time to thoroughly review your plan’s TDF:
+Here are four indications it’s time to review your plan’s TDF thoroughly: